 Users are the primary group of people that will be using Knowledge Base.
 They can view articles, ask questions, and view questions.
 Their range of abilities is limited, however.

 Admins have full control over all of the content in Knowledge Base.
 They can create and edit articles, manage and answer questions, and manage what the Users can view.

 Setting permissions for users

-The first step for setting up your Knowledge Base Cloud Part® is to decide the permissions for users.
+The first step for setting up your Knowledge Base Web Part is to set the permissions for users.

 - Click the gear wheel at the top of your SharePoint site and click Site Permissions.

 - At the very bottom of the permissions panel click Advanced permissions settings

 - Once here, identify the autogenerated permission groups for your Knowledge Base

 - To set Site Admins, click on SPXKnowledgebaseAdmin, then on the page that opens, click New, then Add Users.
 This will bring up a box that will allow you to invite users to this group.